CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific capabilities (compressed commit messages, Conventional Commits format, character limits), explicit trigger terms covering natural user phrases, and a clear 'Use when' clause.
-The distinctive 'caveman-commit' branding and precise formatting constraints make it easily distinguishable from other potential commit-related skills.
+It provides specific capabilities (compressed commit messages, Conventional Commits format, character limits), explicit trigger terms covering natural user phrases and slash commands, and a clear 'Use when' clause.
+The distinctive 'caveman' branding and specific constraints make it unlikely to conflict with other skills.

 DimensionReasoningScore